Joris-van-der-Wel/node-pg-large-object/readme-header.md

     var oid = 123;

     // If you are on a high latency connection and working with
-    // large LargeObjects, you should increase the buffer size var bufferSize = 16384;
+    // large LargeObjects, you should increase the buffer size.
+    // The buffer should be divisible by 2048 for best performance
+    // (2048 is the default page size in PostgreSQL, see LOBLKSIZE) var bufferSize = 16384;
     man.openAndReadableStream(oid, bufferSize, function(err, size, stream)
     {